How To Make Turkey Gravy

 What You Need To Make Homemade Gravy

-• Turkey Drippings – after roasting or cooking a thanksgiving turkey, you’ll be left with incredibly flavorful pan drippings in the bottom of the roasting pan or slow cooker.
+• Turkey Drippings – after making Simple Oven Roasted Turkey or Crock Pot Turkey Breast, you’ll be left with incredibly flavorful pan drippings in the bottom of the roasting pan or slow cooker.
 The drippings are made with vegetables and other aromatics.

 • All-purpose Flour – used as a thickening agent.